 - Lowers blood cholesterol and blood sugar levels

-- It feeds our good gut bacteria which can lower inflammation in the body (2).
+- Feeds our good gut bacteria which can lower inflammation in the body (2)

 Examples of Soluble Fiber: